Deepraj Rana

 Deepraj Rana (also Deepraz Rana or Deep Raj Rana) is an Indian film and television actor.

 Early life

 He was born and brought up in Prayagraj.
 Now he lives in Mumbai.
 He is married to TV actress Natasha Rana known for the role of Chhoti Maa in the television series Sapna Babul Ka...Bidaai.
+Deepraj Rana belongs to the lineage of Jung Bahadur Rana.

 Career

 He has been working for over two decades and his major roles include those in the serial Reporter and in the film Mangal Pandey: The Rising.